webiny/benchmark/README.md

 2. Clone this repo: [https://github.com/webiny/webiny-examples](https://github.com/webiny/webiny-examples)
 3. Inside the `webiny-examples` repo navigate to `headlesscms-import-export`
 4. Amend the `config.js` file.
 You only need the `import` section
-5. Copy the contents of `test-data-set/content-models-and-groups.json` into the `./tmp/export.json` inside the `headlesscms-import-export`
+5. From the `benchmark` repo, copy the contents of `test-data-set/content-models-and-groups.json` into the `./tmp/export.json` inside the `headlesscms-import-export`
-6. run `node index.js` inside the `headlesscms-import-export` and choose the import command
+6. Run `node index.js` inside the `headlesscms-import-export` and choose the import command

-This will now create the required content model groups and content models inside your Webiny instance.
+This will create the required content model groups and content models inside your Webiny instance.

 ### Prepare the data

-Before you can run the benchmark you need to populate the references, basically all content models except the `Order` content model and also create an import csv file.
+Before you can run the benchmark you need to populate the references, basically all content models except the `Order` content model.
+The prepare process will also generate a test data set that you will need for your benchmark.

 To do this:

-1. Clone this repo
+1. Clone this repo.
 2. Modify `config.js` file
 3. Run `yarn`
 4. Run `yarn prepare`

+Note: In case you need to run `yarn prepare` multiple times, make sure you empty all the generated files from the `./tmp` folder.

 ### Run the test